maarxx/BulkDesignator/README.md

 It provides some functions for bulk manipulation of designators, such as Cut Plants & Hunt, and bulk Medical Operations across multiple humanoids and mechanoids.

+# DEPRECATED

+Coming back to RimWorld in 1.2, this doesn't seem necessary anymore.
+Even in vanilla, you can right-click on your Architect -> Orders -> Cut Plants, and click Cancel All.

 # Table of Contents

 * [Introduction and Explanation](#introduction-and-explanation)